Animal production leads the sector in terms of number of establishments

 n'sp = number of responding establishments in the non-certainty employment stratum with TE 20-99 for the selected industry domain within each geographic domain (region)

-Response rate for all Agriculture, Forestry and Fishing sector was 93.1 percent (955 out of 1,026 establishments).
+Response rate for Agriculture, Forestry and Fishing Sector was 90.0 percent (1054 out of 1171 establishments).
 This included receipts of "good" questionnaires, partially accomplished questionnaires, reports of closed, moved out or out of scope establishments.

-Reports of the remaining non-reporting establishments were taken from financial statements from Securities and Exchange Commission (SEC) and other available administrative data sources.
-Reports of establishments which were found to be out-of-scope, duplicate of another establishment and out of business in 2016 were not included in the generation of statistical tables.
+Reports of the remaining non-reporting establishments were taken from other available administrative data sources and financial statements from Securities and Exchange Commission (SEC).
+However, there were establishments which were found to be duplicates, out-of-scope and out of business in 2017.

 Limitation of Data